sausheong/pynn/README.md

 4. Define the `predict` function
 5. Create a main that allows the user to first train using the training dataset (60,000 images) then predict using the test dataset (10,000 images)

+This handwriting recognition of digits with the MNIST dataset is so often used in deep learning tutorials it's almost the 'hello world' of writing deep learning programs.
+As a disclaimer though, the implementations you see below are not optimized in any way and are not the definitive way of doing it.
+In fact there are many other more optimal ways of doing it, these are just a few.

-Let’s see how to implement this in TensorFlow first.
+Now let's start and see how to implement this in TensorFlow first.

 # TensorFlow
 TensorFlow was originally developed by researchers and engineers who worked on the Google Brain project for internal use, and open sourced in 2015.
 It’s the most popular deep learning framework to date by far.